Callan-Symanzik-like equation in information theory: Introduction

 \section{Introduction}

-The AdS/CFT duality establishes a profound correspondence between a gravitational theory in the bulk of anti-de Sitter (AdS) space and a conformal field theory (CFT) on its boundary \cite{malda}.
-This holographic principle provides a powerful dictionary, allowing quantities that are computationally intractable in one theory—particularly in strongly coupled regimes—to be studied through their dual counterparts in the other.
-A striking example arises in the context of black hole physics, where the growth of Einstein-Rosen bridge volume in the bulk poses a conceptual puzzle: if a black hole is in thermodynamic equilibrium, and its dual boundary theory is likewise equilibrated, what physical meaning should be ascribed to this increasing volume?
-Recent insights suggest that this geometric evolution corresponds to the computational complexity of the boundary theory, specifically the minimal number of fundamental operations required to prepare a target quantum state from a given reference state \cite{3lec}.
+The AdS/CFT correspondence establishes a profound duality between a gravitational theory in anti-de Sitter (AdS) space and a conformal field theory (CFT) on its boundary \cite{malda}.
+This holographic framework provides a powerful dictionary for studying strongly-coupled quantum systems via their dual classical gravitational descriptions.
+A prominent application lies in black hole physics, where the eternal growth of the Einstein-Rosen bridge volume in the bulk, for a system in thermal equilibrium, posed a conceptual puzzle.
+Recent insights suggest this geometric evolution corresponds to the computational complexity of the boundary quantum state, the minimum number of fundamental operations required to prepare the target state from a reference state \cite{3lec}.

-In holography, several conjectures relate bulk geometric quantities to boundary complexity.
-Among these proposals three of them have been widely explored, the complexity=volume (CV) in which the volume of Einstein-Rosen bridges are corresponded to the complexity of the boundary theory, \cite{cv}, complexity=action (CA), relates the action of the bulk theory restricted to the Wheeler-DeWitt patch to the complexity \cite{ca} and complexity=volume (CV2.0) corresponds the spacetime volume of the bulk restricted to the Wheeler-DeWitt patch to the complexity \cite{cv2}.
-More recently, a generalized framework—dubbed complexity=anything—has emerged, positing that arbitrary bulk volumes can encode boundary complexity, offering a broader and more flexible perspective \cite{general}.
-Intriguingly, the complexity growth rate (CGR) under this proposal exhibits distinct branches, which some interpretations identify them as signatures of phase transitions \cite{phase,phase1}.

-This work investigates the physical origins of these jumps, addressing two key questions: (1) What determines their heights?
-(2) What controls their temporal locations?
-We demonstrate that the jumps positions are dynamically influenced by bulk fields, which, via the fluid-gravity duality, map to specific boundary quantities: the energy-momentum tensor, Weyl anomaly \cite{sken} and shear viscosity \cite{kss}.
-Consequently, the location of these transitions depends on the divergence of the boundary fluid’s energy-momentum tensor (indicating energy injection), its shear viscosity, and its anomalous conformal behavior.
-Meanwhile, the jump amplitudes are linked to the renormalization group (RG) flow of the boundary theory.